-The most anticipated stage of a homeowner installing a swimming pool is viewing the project full of water; however, the initial color and clarity of the water may be disappointing.
+THE MOST ANTICIPATED stage of a homeowner installing a swimming pool is viewing the project full of water; however, the initial color and clarity of the water may be disappointing.
 This is a result of the source water properties, including contaminants, and a lack of proper water balance and sanitation.
 The desire of immediate swimming is replaced by a "not so exciting" daily ritual of proper balancing or "start-up" of the fresh fill pool water.

-This fact sheet provides detailed information on fresh fill pool water start-ups.
-While there are several ways to perform a fresh fill water start-up, this fact sheet focuses on the start-up procedures as recommended by the National Plasterers Council (NPC).
-Another good reference to consider is the RWQC Source Water Fact Sheet.
+While there are several ways to perform a fresh fill water start-up, this article focuses on the start-up procedures as recommended by the National Plasterers Council (NPC).